 "Mellonta Tauta" shows a different future from the present, in several areas:

 Cognition.
 "Mellonta Tauta" discusses what Poe believes are new ways of scientific reasoning: imaginative theorizing; and consistency as a marker of truth.
 It thus looks at cognition: ways human beings think, reason, perceive, learn and understand.
-Cognition is a subject that runs through some key later works of science fiction:
+Please see my list of science fiction tales about Cognition.

 "Mellonta Tauta" discusses two well-known, existing methods of scientific reasoning: the deductive logic studied by Aristotle, and the inductive reasoning that is part of the scientific method, advocated by Francis Bacon.
 It also proposes two allegedly new methods: imaginative theorizing; and consistency.
 All four of these methods are important bases of science and scientific reasoning today.

 They are also key subjects in Artificial Intelligence.
 For computer programs to be "smarter", they have to incorporate reasoning methods: likely including all four such methods discussed by Poe.
 As well as perhaps other techniques not mentioned by him, such as genetic algorithms, mathematical induction, etc.